 The Brooklyn Botanic Garden Visitor Center, designed by Weiss/Manfredi Architects, is the centerpiece of the Garden’s Master Plan for its next 100 years of service.
 With an undulating facade in plan, it follows the contours of the existing berm into which the building is sited.
 Visitors […]

-National Museum of American Jewish History
+Weitzman National Museum of American Jewish History

-The bold, yet refined integration of glass and terra cotta at the National Museum of Jewish American History mirrors the project’s duality.
-An eighty-five-foot-high, light-filled atrium and historic location facing Philadelphia’s Independence Mall invites contemplative reflection while the terra-cotta ties the building to its neighboring […]
+The bold, yet refined integration of glass and terra cotta at the Weitzman National Museum of Jewish American History mirrors the project’s duality.
+An eighty-five-foot-high, light-filled atrium and historic location facing Philadelphia’s Independence Mall invites contemplative reflection while the terra-cotta ties the building to its […]

 Newseum